create3000/x_ite/docs/_posts/components/Rendering/ColorRGBA.md

 ColorRGBA node defines a set of RGBA color values that apply either to a sibling Coordinate|CoordinateDouble node, or else to a parent ElevationGrid node.
 ColorRGBA is only used by ElevationGrid, IndexedFaceSet, IndexedLineSet, LineSet, PointSet, Triangle* and IndexedTriangle* nodes.

-The ColorRGBA node belongs to the **Rendering** component and its default container field is *color.* It is available since X3D version 3.0 or later.
+The ColorRGBA node belongs to the **Rendering** component and its default container field is *color.* It is available from X3D version 3.0 or later.

 ## Hierarchy